fatizch/tryton/modules/test_module/doc/en/features.rst

-- **Test global des modules :** Lancer les tests sur ce module permet de vérifier qu'il n'y a pas d'incompatibilité entre l'ensemble des modules.
+- **Global modules testing :** Launch tests on this module allows to check that there is no inconsistency between all modules.